tymancjo/pcg/README.md

     - set the maxN loops based on the max s / or max velocity
     - do the convection looping
         - each cell move up only as many time as the individual need

+### 3D modeling and simulation in the - model of slices /mos/

+The idea:
+Single slice of is just a 2D analysis - as it is working nice already.
+To make it 3D -> let's just put the 3D together made out of slices.

+- [ ] Simulation
+    - [ ] Stuck slices and make them transport heat only by conduction
+    - [ ] ad another dimension to convection

+- [ ] Display
+    - [ ] Select displayed slice and show it as it is now (2D)